rcrews/datetime/README.md

 Turns out this is not going to do exactly what we need.
 The local time zone, which is critical for our solution is missing.
 We’ll use it as a placeholder for now and improve it later.

+### Finding and testing datetimes with a regular expression

 Now, clearly, we’re going to be scanning text for a particular text pattern.
 This can be a problem because the text we’re going to be